Which Training Style is Right For You?

 Training styles you can choose from

-Whether you just have a pair of workout shoes and a 2m x 2m space or you have a gym membership and access to large equipment, there’s a training style that will suit your lifestyle.
+Whether you just have a pair of workout shoes and a small space or a gym membership and access to large equipment, there’s a training style that will suit your lifestyle.

-Weight training is used to increase lean muscle and overall strength throughout your entire body.
-Workouts can range from a full body focus to more specific body part splits, such as glutes & hamstrings, chest and triceps, back and shoulders or abs.
+Strength training is used to increase lean muscle and overall strength throughout your entire body.
+Workouts can range from a full-body focus to more specific body part splits, such as glutes and hamstrings, chest and triceps, back and shoulders or abs.

-You can also train with weights from home with a few pieces of home gym equipment — PWR at Home is designed to guide you through strength training to build lean muscle without the need for a gym membership.
+You can also train with weights from home with a few pieces of home gym equipment — PWR at Home and LIFTING at Home are designed to guide you through strength training to build lean muscle without the need for a gym membership.

 This form of weight training combines elements of powerlifting and bodybuilding.
 Powerlifting predominantly focuses on three primary movements — bench press, deadlift and squat, whereas bodybuilding focuses more on developing muscle definition and symmetry.
 Combining these two styles helps you become stronger, lift heavier and increase muscle mass.